Sun Zheng'ao

-Sun Zheng'ao (孙正傲 (Sūn Zhèngào); born 8 March 1994) is a Chinese footballer who currently plays as a defender for Qingdao Hainiu, on loan from Zhejiang FC.
+Sun Zheng'ao (孙正傲 (Sūn Zhèngào); born 8 March 1994) is a Chinese footballer who currently plays as a defender for Qingdao Hainiu.

 Club career

 Sun joined Hangzhou Greentown youth team system from Qingdao Hainiu Football School when he was a teenager.
 He started his professional football career in 2011 when he was sent to China League Two club Wenzhou Provenza (Hangzhou Greentown youth team) for one year.
 He played 10 times in the 2011 league season.
 Sun was promoted to Hangzhou Greentown's first team squad by Takeshi Okada in 2012.
 On 26 June 2012, he made his debut in the third round of 2012 Chinese FA Cup which Hangzhou beat Shanghai Dongya 3–0.
 In 2012 season, he mainly played in the reserve league and made just two appearances in the FA Cup.
 In July 2014, Sun moved to China League One side Beijing BIT on a six-month loan deal.
 In February 2015, Sun was loaned to League One side Shenzhen FC for one season.
 He made his Super League debut on 13 August 2016 in a 3–0 home victory against Henan Jianye.
 Unfortunately he would be part of the squad that was relegated at the end of the season.
 He would remain with the club and go on to establish himself as a regular member within the team as they renamed themselves Zhejiang Professional.
 He would then play a vital part as the club gained promotion to the top tier at the end of the 2021 campaign.

 On 5th July 2025, Sun was loan to another Chinese Super League club Qingdao Hainiu.

+On 19 December 2025, Zhejiang FC announced Sun's departure after the 2025 season.

+On 17 February 2026, Sun transferred to Qingdao Hainiu.